tierrun/node-sdk/README.md

 To operate on live Stripe data, set `TIER_LIVE=1` in the environment prior to using the SDK.

+The Tier sidecar will be started automatically on the first API call.
+If you start the sidecar in some other way, set `TIER_SIDECAR_RUNNING=1` in the environment.

 ### `subscribe(org, plan, [effective])`

 Subscribe the named org to the specified plan.
 If no effective